Resources > Candidate & Local Issue Information

 How are votes counted and when are they reported?

 Votes come from five different categories — In-person absentee voting at the Board of Elections Office on machine; absentee voting by a paper ballot; voting at the precinct on Election Day on a machine; voting at the precinct on Election Day by a paper ballot; and by a provisional ballot.
 The results posted on Election Night are UNOFFICIAL — meaning they aren’t the final, certified results.
 Election Night results include all absentee ballots received in our office by 7:30 p.m. on Election Day, and all ballots cast at the polls.
-The OFFICIAL results, which are tabulated beginning 10 days after the UNOFFICIAL results are collected, include all the UNOFFICIAL results, plus any absentee ballots postmarked by the day before the election and received by our office within 10 days after the election.
+The OFFICIAL results, which are tabulated beginning 10 days after the UNOFFICIAL results are collected, include all the UNOFFICIAL results, plus any absentee ballots postmarked by the day before the election and received by our office within four days after the election.
 Also included in the OFFICIAL total are valid provisional ballots.

 All election results are posted on our website.
 In addition to a summary of the TOTAL results, we post precinct-by-precinct results that shows the total of all votes cast, broken down by precinct.
 We also typically post a breakdown of absentee vote totals by precinct, and well as other categories of votes cast.
 These results are a PORTION of the final total, not in addition to.